lgeorgieff/javascript/node.js/110_streams/README.md

 Streams in Node.js are [EventEmitters](https://github.com/lgeorgieff/javascript/blob/master/node.js/060_events/README.md).
 If a stream is readable, it implements all functionality of _Readable_.
 If a stream is writable, it implements all functionality of _Writeable_.
 Thus, a _Duplex_ or _Transform_ stream implements both _Readable_ and _Writeable_.

+The full description of this API is available at the Node.js [documentation](https://nodejs.org/api/stream.html).

 #Readable Streams
 Readable streams can be used to consume/read data from a source, e.g. the console (_process.stdin_).
 It is not possible to write into a _Readable_.